If you have ever cut a cake or a pizza into slices, you have already dealt with fractions.

 Addition and Subtraction

-To learn more about adding fractions read this resource .
+Learn more about adding fractions here

 Multiplication and Division